-In May, 1883, Saint John celebrated the 100th anniversary of the landing of the United Empire Loyalists.
-Among the events of that affair was a watch-night service held in this church.
-This church was selected for this celebration because it had the largest seating capacity of any of the Protestant places of worship.
-With the creation of the United Church of Canada in 1925, this church was known as the Centenary United Church.
-After the dwindling congregation moved to smaller quarters in 1999, this grand edifice was left vacant and was prey to vandalism until interested citizens obtained the building.
-It is currently a multi-purpose center and it is increasing in popularity as a concert venue, known as the Gothic Arches.
+In May 1883, Saint John celebrated the 100th anniversary of the United Empire Loyalists’ arrival, with a watch-night service taking place in this church, chosen for its large seating capacity among Protestant places of worship.
+After the formation of the United Church of Canada in 1925, the church became known as Centenary United Church.
+In 1999, the dwindling congregation moved to smaller premises, leaving the building vacant and vulnerable to vandalism until it was acquired by concerned citizens.
+It now serves as a multi-purpose center and increasingly popular concert venue called the Gothic Arches.

-The building is also recognized for its grand Gothic Revival architecture.
-John Welsh of New York was the architect.
-The church has a beautiful array of lancet windows and trefoil and quatrefoil patterns that characterizes the interior and exterior of the building.
-The steeply-pitched roof is apparent internally, a construction technique known “hammer-beam”, all the massive timber work being wrought out of hard pine.
-The short beams rise in steps from the top of a wall to the roof peak, creating a more open space.
-Although the timbers which made up the supporting elements in hammer-beam roofs were structural, they were also used as ornamental elements.
+The building is also notable for its impressive Gothic Revival architecture, designed by New York architect John Welsh.
+The church features an exquisite collection of lancet windows and trefoil and quatrefoil patterns on both its interior and exterior.
+The steeply-pitched roof is constructed using a “hammer-beam” technique, which involves short beams rising in steps from the top of a wall to the roof peak, resulting in a more open space.
+Although the timbers used in hammer-beam roofs were functional, they also served as decorative elements.